LGBTQ rights in Northern Nigeria: Same-sex sexual activities

 In the state of Bormo, a person who "engages in ... lesbianism, homosexual act ... in the State commits an offence".
 A person who "engages in sexual intercourse with another person of the same gender shall upon conviction be punished with death".

 Males imitating the behavioural attitudes of women

 In the state of Kano, a person who "being a male gender who acts, behaves or dresses in a manner which imitate the behavioural attitude of women shall be guilty of an offence and upon conviction, be sentenced to 1 year imprisonment or a fine of N10,000 or both".

+LGBT rights in Boko Haram-controlled territories

 Recognition of same-sex unions

 An attempt by the administration of President Olusegun Obasanjo to outlaw same sex relations in January 2007 failed to pass.

 On 13 January 2014, The president of Nigeria, Goodluck Jonathan signed into law the Same Sex Marriage (Prohibition) Act 2013, which the National Assembly passed in May 2013.